recursivezero/astro-editor/docs/README.md

 ### Historical Context

-- **[developer/decisions.md](developer/decisions.md)** - Partical Record of architectural decisions and trade-offs.
-THIS IS UNLIKELEY TO BE ANYWHERE NEAR COMPLETE.
+- **[developer/decisions.md](developer/decisions.md)** - Practical Record of architectural decisions and trade-offs.
+THIS IS UNLIKELY TO BE ANYWHERE NEAR COMPLETE.

 ## Task Management